Vendor Code of Conduct

 Privacy and Security

-Many State and Federal privacy laws, such as the requirements of the Health Insurance Portability and Accountability Act (HIPAA) require Navitus and our vendors to maintain the privacy and security of patient information (PHI).
-If a vendor will have access to Navitus member PHI, the vendor is responsible for ensuring that all employees who provide services to Navitus are trained on HIPAA Privacy and Security Rules, and is expected to provide an annual attestation that such training has been completed.
+State and Federal privacy laws, such as the requirements of the Health Insurance Portability and Accountability Act (HIPAA) require Navitus and its Vendors to maintain the privacy and security of patient information (PHI).
+If a vendor has access to Navitus PHI, the vendor is responsible for ensuring that all employees who provide services to Navitus are trained on HIPAA Privacy and Security Rules and is expected to provide an annual attestation that such training has been completed.
 In addition, if vendor uses or discloses PHI on behalf of Navitus, the vendor will be expected to enter into a Business Associate Agreement.

-Navitus will not do business with any vendor if it is, or any of its officers, directors or employees are excluded, debarred or ineligible to participate in any Federal health care program.
-To ensure no exclusion exists, Navitus vendors are expected to screen all employees, officers and directors against two Federal exclusion lists before hire or engagement and on a monthly basis thereafter.
-These lists are the U.S. Department of Health and Human Services, Office of Inspector General List of Excluded Individuals and Entities (LEIE) and the General Services Administration's Systems for Award Management (SAM).
-Vendors are expected to provide an annual attestation that such exclusion screening has occurred.
+Navitus will not knowingly do business with any vendor if it is, or any of its officers, directors or employees are excluded, debarred or ineligible to participate in any Federal or State health care program.
+To ensure no exclusion exists, Navitus vendors must screen all employees (including temporary and contracted), officers and directors against Federal exclusion lists before hire or engagement and on monthly thereafter.
+These lists are the U.S. Department of Health and Human Services, Office of Inspector General List of Excluded Individuals and Entities (LEIE) and the General Services Administration's System for Awards Management (SAM).
+Vendors may be expected to provide an annual attestation that such exclusion screening has occurred.

 Fraud, Waste and Abuse (FWA)

 Vendors are expected to report any suspected or actual acts of FWA regardless of the source or possible participants.
 Navitus will investigate allegations of FWA and, where appropriate, will take corrective action, including civil or criminal action.

 Vendor Compliance Training